WEBOWNIA/nest-reactapp/README.md

 - next.config.js   # Next.js configuration file
 - package.json     # npm package configuration
 - README.md        # This file
-Contributing
-Contributions to the project are welcome!
-If you find any issues or have improvements to suggest, feel free to open a pull request.
 ```
 ## License
 The project is licensed under the MIT License.